 Can homemade eggrolls be frozen?

-Can eggrolls be cooked in an air fryer?
+Can you cook egg rolls in an air fryer?

 Crispy Oven Baked Egg Rolls